nithinkamaraj/RocketMotorLagrangianModel/README.md

 * CellMassFlowRateInjectionModel

-  calculates number of parcels per timestep for a cellface (part of the boundary face) and injects ramdomly in the cell. note if parcel count is fraction then the particle count accumlates
+  calculates number of parcels per timestep for a cellface (part of the boundary face) and injects ramdomly in the cell. note if parcel count is a fraction (<1) then the particle count accumlates

 * MassFlowRateInjectionRPF

-   calculates number of parcels per timestep and injects based on uniform random distribution across the patch face
+   calculates number of parcels per timestep and injects based on uniform random distribution function across the patch face